Background pattern

 Pregnancy and breastfeeding

-Driving and operating machinery
+Driving and using machines

 3. How to take ACARIZAX

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine given by your doctor.
+In case of doubt, consult your doctor or pharmacist again.

 The usual dose is one lyophilisate per day.
-Your doctor will tell you for how long you should take ACARIZAX.
+Your doctor will tell you how long you should take ACARIZAX.

-2. Separate one unit from the package following the perforated lines.
+1. Separate one unit from the package following the perforated lines.

 If you take more ACARIZAX than you should

-If you have taken too many lyophilisates you may experience allergic symptoms, including local symptoms in the mouth and throat.
+If you have taken too many lyophilisates, you may experience allergic symptoms, including local symptoms in the mouth and throat.
 If you experience severe symptoms, contact your doctor or hospital immediately.

 If you forget to take ACARIZAX